 Options You Have To Deal With Your Student Loan

-The options will largely depend on the amount of the SL and whether or not you have other debts.
+The options will largely depend on the amount of the student loan and whether or not you have other debts.

-If SL is your only debt and you just need temporary assistance with its repayment, then you may contact Federal/Provincial SL centers to find out about the repayment assistance program, interest relief and payment deferrals.
+If a student loan is your only debt and you just need temporary assistance with its repayment, then you may contact Federal/Provincial student loan centers to find out about the repayment assistance program, interest relief, and payment deferrals.
 Here are helpful links to these resources:

 Due to the Covid-19 pandemic, effective April 2021, the Government of Canada has suspended the accumulation of interest on Canada Student Loans until March 31, 2023.

-Even if your student loan is under seven years, the Consumer Proposal process will allow you to pause your payments to SL, get rid of the burden of other debts, and be in much better standing than before.
+Even if your student loan is less than seven years old, the Consumer Proposal process will allow you to get rid of your other unsecured debt, freeing up more of your income to increase payments towards your student loan.
 As mentioned earlier, at the same time you may also apply for a form of repayment assistance such as an interest relief or make a Hardship application.